BTAA-Geospatial-Data-Project/csw-update/README.md

 1. Make a copy of `config.py.sample`
 2. Name it `config.py`
 3. Fill in `CSW_URL`, `USER`, and `PASSWORD`
+4. (Optional) Set DEBUG to True for more detailed execution information.

 # Export from GeoNetwork
 Export a CSV for the records you want to edit via spreadsheet.
 We use a custom CSV export for the CIC: GDDP (mainly for link handling), but as long as you have the `uuid` field, the tool should work with the out of the box CSV export.